 |YoY Growth rate||<20%||20-40%||40%+|

-*This framework is a rough guideline and does not guarantee a valuation.
+*This framework has been updated as of April 2020 to reflect a post-COVID market.
+It is a rough guideline and does not guarantee a valuation.

 A 7th, and harder to define, factor in assessing the value of a SaaS business is its intangible value.
 Do you have something no one else has?
 This isn’t just a perceived differentiator (i.e. “our technology provides a better user experience than anyone else in the market”), this is something specific and real that other businesses do not have and can not replicate.
 For example – a patent for a piece of technology or an exclusive contract with the single biggest customer in the space.
 These factors provide a defensibility for your SaaS business, adding to its value.

 Understanding the value of your SaaS business is powerful.
-Knowing what to do about it is even better.
+Knowing what to do next is even better.

 - If you’re not looking to sell yet – whether you’re bullish about growth, or not ready to hand over the keys, we encourage you to spend time exploring exit planning and the risks of holding on to the business too long.